Meet your Admission Representative

 Favorite restaurant in Colorado Springs: Ted's Montana Grill

 Advice for CC applicants: Visit campus!
 And don’t be afraid to ask questions while you're here.

 Carlos Jimenez '04

 Education: Bachelor’s in American Political Science and History (Colorado College)

-Admissions programs/projects: Overseeing Outreach and Recruitment Initiatives for First year and Transfer students
+Admissions programs/projects: Outreach & Recruitment Initiatives (first year and transfer), Southern States Regional Manager

 Why CC: A combination of the unique opportunities provided by the Block Plan for in depth discussion based learning and field study, strong political science and history departments as well as the close knit community environment.